-- Complete and submit the online application form to GVTC-https://gvtc.tcsg.edu; - Print the application, sign it, and mail to STC with a non-refundable \$25.00 application fee; - Submit high school transcript or high school equivalent scores; - Submit technical school and/or college transcript; - Submit assessment test scores. - For students taking only a transient class, present the appropriate transient correspondence to the host school; - Be at least 16 years of age or older.
+- Complete and submit the online application form to GVTC-https://gvtc.tcsg.edu%37; - Print the application, sign it, and mail to STC with a non-refundable \$25 application fee: - · Submit high school transcript or high school equivalent scores; - Submit college transcript; - · Submit assessment test scores. - For students taking only a transient class, present the appropriate transient correspondence to the host school; - Be at least 16 years of age or older.